 In other words, refactoring is essential for creating a good basis for improving the tool and adding more value in the future.

-As their name suggests, knowledge acquisition tasks are those tasks that are focused on gathering new information and new knowledge to be able to accomplish some future task.
+As their name suggests, knowledge acquisition tasks are tasks focusing on gathering new information and knowledge to accomplish some future task.

-For example, if there is a user story that your development team doesn’t know how to tackle or it requires some prior learning, a knowledge acquisition task will need to be assigned to prepare someone from the team to eventually develop that user story and all similar stories in the future.
+Let’s imagine that there is a user story that your development team doesn’t know how to tackle or that requires some prior learning.
+A knowledge acquisition task will be assigned to a team member to give them the knowledge necessary to eventually develop that user story and all similar stories in the future.

-Adding new tasks to the product backlog is simple.
+Adding new tasks to the product backlog is simple when you have the Product Management template to help you out.
 Here's what you need to do: